Start point - Junction of

 Through the gate, the clear track

-before climbing right to the summit of Kelton Fell at a cross of
+through another gate, Shaun saying, "we walk the track right, then leave it to climb right to the first summit Kelton Fell at a cross of

 as they come from the Isle of Man.